nathancarter/gap-pkg-groupexplorer/to-do-list.md

 # To-do list

-## First release

-Note that if things are going quickly/smoothly, you might consider doing some of the items below before releasing the first version.

- * Ask others to check your work.
- * Add an option to the "more" parameter of `ExploreGroup` that tells it to just return the record it creates rather than calling `CreateVisualization` on it, so that we can add much more thorough testing of the package.
-Then add that testing.
- * When testing complete, run ReleaseTools to generate the first release.

-## Related Group Explorer updates

-These ideas do not require any changes to this package, but just changes in Group Explorer itself to make things easier for users who access GE from GAP.

- * Add a feature to Group Explorer so that if it is displaying a group that was loaded from `waitForMessage` with an explicit multiplication table, it will let the user search for that group in the built-in GE library, and will let the user switch to that representation.

-## Future work
+## Miscellaneous tasks

  * Make the "tool" parameter for `ExploreGroup` one of the options in the options object, and have it default to Cayley diagram.
 Users will often just want to call `ExploreGroup` rather than the more wordy `ExploreCayleyDiagram`.
- * Generalize support for highlighting arbitrary subgroups of a group to accept arbitrary subsets; just make subgroup and subset be synonyms.
+ * Add a feature to Group Explorer so that if it is displaying a group that was loaded from `waitForMessage` with an explicit multiplication table, it will let the user search for that group in the built-in GE library, and will let the user switch to that representation.

+## Tasks that will enable me to declare version 0.7.0

  * Add an `ExploreGroupHomomorphism` function as follows:
     * Extend `viz-tool-group-explorer.js`, both is code and its documentation, to support opening `Sheet.html`.
 In such a case,